Aggrathon/A-Maze-Generator/README.md

 In this repo contains a simple implementation in Rust.
-This implementation only works on a 2D grid with simple structures (no bridges, teleports, etc.), but these limitations aren't inherent to the algorithm.
+This implementation only works on a 2D grid with simple structures (no bridges, teleports, etc.), but these limitations are due to the implementation, and not inherent to the algorithm.

 Included is also maze visualisations in both text and image formats.
 As a bonus there is a random recursive backtracking solver which can be used to